dsourisseau/website/content/post/perfil3/index_LP.md

 Based on the major, trace, LREE, and isotopic compositions of the juvenile fragments from the post-caldera pyroclastic units, four compositional groups were identified:

-* (1) Colli dome (low-LREE and low-Zr),
+* *Group 1:* Colli dome (low-LREE and low-Zr),
-* (2) E to N pyroclastic units (low-LREE and intermediate-Zr),
+* *Group 2:* E to N pyroclastic units (low-LREE and intermediate-Zr),
-* (3) B to D pyroclastic units,
+* *Group 3:* B to D pyroclastic units,
-* (4) GP to A pyroclastic units (high-LREE and high-Zr).
+* *Group 4:* GP to A pyroclastic units (high-LREE and high-Zr).

 A three-step model was proposed to explain the genesis of the post-caldera magmas:

-* Phase 1: Injection of a calc-alkaline subduction-related melt modified by an OIB mantle-derived component (e.g., the Gachupín basaltic-andesite) into the magmatic chambers and generation of at least two crystal mushes, one formed from crystallization of a mantle-derived magma (i.e, Gachupín), and the other from a differentiated residual liquid derived from the same mantle-derived magma,
+* *Phase 1:* Injection of a calc-alkaline subduction-related melt modified by an OIB mantle-derived component (e.g., the Gachupín basaltic-andesite) into the magmatic chambers and generation of at least two crystal mushes, one formed from crystallization of a mantle-derived magma (i.e, Gachupín), and the other from a differentiated residual liquid derived from the same mantle-derived magma,

-* Phase 2: Formation of the REE-poor and REE-rich compositions of the La Primavera magmas by different degrees of partial melting of the crystal mushes,
+* *Phase 2:* Formation of the REE-poor and REE-rich compositions of the La Primavera magmas by different degrees of partial melting of the crystal mushes,

-* Phase 3: Generation of the REE-intermediate compositions of the La Primavera magmas by mixing of the REE-poor and REE-rich melts produced from partial melting of the crystal mushes to generate the LREE and Zr variations of the La Primavera magmas.
+* *Phase 3:* Generation of the REE-intermediate compositions of the La Primavera magmas by mixing of the REE-poor and REE-rich melts produced from partial melting of the crystal mushes to generate the LREE and Zr variations of the La Primavera magmas.